dniasoff/cdk_laravel/README.md

 The CDK file structure has been modelled to reflect the above real life structure.

-All the code is stored in lib directory in 4 typescript files.
+The main code is contained in lib directory in 4 typescript files.
+The entrypoint is bin/cdk_laravel.ts

-to deploy this code you will need the following
+To deploy this code you will need the following

 - AWS credentials configured in your environment
 - A recent version of node and npm installed